Section 3: General Policies and Procedures

 3.16 Training Requirements

 The University HRPP policy requires training for all faculty, faculty mentors, researchers, and students, including researchers from other institutions who wish to conduct human subjects research at the University.
 All key personnel (PI, Co-PI, Faculty Sponsor), originally listed or later added to a study through an amendment, must complete the required human subjects training.
-In order to comply with the policy, researchers are required to complete the University’s training affiliated with Collaborative Institutional Training Initiative (CITI).
+In order to comply with the policy, researchers are required to complete the University’s training affiliated with Collaborative Institutional Training Initiative (CITI) (modules relating to ethics, regulations, risk assessment, informed consent and privacy and confidentiality).
 Completion of this training must be accomplished every three years.
+Protocol submissions (initial, continuing, amendments) are checked to assure all researchers and research staff have completed training.
+Protocol actions are not approved until training is completed by all listed on the protocol.
 Webinars and local conferences are made available to the University community for additional training.

 - CD-ROM of the PRIM&R Investigator 101 Tutorial